 The University expects all researchers associated with our institution to abide by the basic principles of Honesty, Rigour, Transparency, Fairness, Respect, Recognition, Accountability and Promotion as outlined in the Australian Code for the Responsible Conduct of Research 2018 (the 'Code').

 Researchers are required to: support a culture of responsible research; comply with relevant laws, regulation guidelines and policies; apply ethical principles and meet relevant ethical standards; use appropriate methods; retain research records appropriately; disseminate research findings and involvement of others accurately; disclose conflicts of interest; and report suspected breaches.

 To assist researchers, the University has formally adopted the Code through its Responsible Conduct of Research Policy and is developing a suite of policies to support the specific responsibilities outlined in the Code.

 Australian Code for the Responsible Conduct of Research

 This Code has been jointly developed by the National Health and Medical Research Council (NHMRC), the Australian Research Council (ARC) and Universities Australia, and has broad relevance across all research disciplines.

 The Code also has a companion Guide that provides a framework on how to deal with departures from best practice.

-All researchers associated with the University must conduct their research in a manner consistent with the general principles outlined in the Code and conduct their research in compliance with other legal or regulatory requirements and any University procedures or guidelines relevant to their field of research.
+All researchers associated with the University must conduct their research in a manner consistent with the principles & responsibilities outlined in the Code and conduct their research in compliance with other legal or regulatory requirements and any University procedures or guidelines relevant to their field of research.